Tycjan-Fortuna-IT/Stronghold2-MP-AI-Patch/README.md

 This tool applies a live memory patch to **Stronghold 2 (Steam version 1.5 only)** while the game is running.
 It modifies specific instructions to re-enable AI opponents in multiplayer matches.
 Only the player hosting the match needs to run this tool.

+This tool was originally created for personal use, but you’re welcome to modify and share it freely.
+I’ve used it to enjoy multiplayer matches with friends, including games featuring AI opponents in Stronghold 2.

 ## Requirements

 * **Windows**